Efesencan/BU-Cloud-Computing/README.md

 This project targets:

- * Scientific researchers who will use ChRIS via a Graphical User Interface to easily perform cloud-based containerized computation.
+ * Doctors, Medical researchers, and scientific researchers who will use ChRIS via a Graphical User Interface to easily perform cloud-based containerized computation.

  * Admins of ChRIS, who are going to test or use the pipeline for generating analytical reports